User's language still used after disabling

 Of course, feel free to disagree with me. :-)

-Updated by Yannick Warnier about 8 years ago
+Updated by Yannick Warnier over 8 years ago

 - Target version changed from 1.9 Beta to 1.9.2